bitcraze/crazyflie-firmware/docs/userguides/advanced-configuration/esc_configuration.md

 ## Flash the ESCs
-To flash the ESCs presh the "Flash Firmware to this ESC".
+To flash the ESCs press the "Flash Firmware to this ESC".

 You can choose to flash either a standard off-the-shelf FW like Bluejay or BLHEli_S or a custom FW.